HolgerBovbjerg/AIS-wiki/docs/index.md

 </div>

 <p style="text-align: center;">
-    <b>Welcome to the AI and Sound Section at Aalborg University!</b>
+    <b>Welcome to the AI and Sound Section wiki!</b>
-    This is our internal wiki where you can find information about our section as well as practical information, templates and tutorials.
+    This is our internal wiki where you can find general information about our section as well as practical information, templates and tutorials.
 </p>

 ## About The Section